ariard/lightning-rfc/12-offer-encoding.md

 require a signature for recurring invoice requests; this ensures that no third party can determine how many invoices have been paid already.

+`payer_info` might typically contain information about the derivation of the `payer_key`.
+This should not leak any information (such as using a simple BIP-32 derivation path); a valid system might be for a node to maintain a base payer key, and encode a 128-bit tweak here.
+The payer_key would be derived by tweaking the base key with SHA256(payer_base_pubkey || tweak).

 # Invoices

 Invoices are a request for payment, and when the payment is made they